East Tennessee Regional Law Enforcement Academy

 Our driver improvement programs are approved by the Tennessee POST Commission and recommended by the State's leading government insurance provider, the Tennessee Municipal League.
 Our instructors are certified by the National Safety Council, the American Automobile Association, the Federal Law Enforcement Training Center, and other accredited driving programs.

-Defensive & Tactical Driving: This course is presented as an entry-level class in the Basic Law Enforcement Officer Academy and as a re-certification or refresher class in the Specialized Law Enforcement Training Program.
+This course is presented as an entry-level class in the Regional Law Enforcement Academy and as a re-certification or refresher class in the Specialized Law Enforcement Training Program.